reefland/ansible-k3s-argocd-renovate/_extra_apps/goldilocks/README.md

         port: 80
 ```

-* NOTES:  I was unable to get the application working as a pathPrefix (`https://example.com/goldilocks/`).
+* NOTES:  I was unable to get the application working as a pathPrefix (`https://example.com/goldilocks/`)
-  * Using it as a DNS Alias is the next easiest option
+  * Accessing the dashboard as a DNS alias is the next easiest option
   * You could just use a port-forward instead when you want to view the dashboard

-* Since the dashboard is readonly, I did not enable authentication.
+* Since the dashboard is read-only, I did not enable authentication.
 You can easily add it if needed.

 ---

-Once the IngressRoute and DNS alias in place, the Goldilocks dashboard URL will resemble `https://goldilocks.example.com`:
+Once the IngressRoute and DNS alias are in place, the Goldilocks dashboard URL will resemble `https://goldilocks.example.com`:

 ![Goldilocks Dashboard Namespace selector](goldilocks_dashboard_namespaces.png)